tlack/xacto/README.md

 Returns the Xacto handler for a given filename's extension.
 Mostly used by `load()` and `save()`.

+### has(collection, value)

+If `collection` is an object, returns whether or not `value` is one of its properties.

+If `collection` is an array or other container, returns whether or not `value` is one of its members.

+Error otherwise.

 ### head(value)

 Returns the first item in value